compmonks/HI-pfs/README.md

      - **SSD 1TB min**
      - your necessary cables to plug and power everything together
      - a case for the rpi to enhance cooling (eg. Argon M2 or anything else you like), and tidy up the system.
+   - Software:
-   - Software: **Raspberry Pi OS 64 Lite or Desktop (easier)**.
+      - **Raspberry Pi OS 64 Lite or Desktop (easier)**.
 You can use Rapberry Pi Imager for that.
 There is a copy of the tested version you can use to replicate if you want.
+      - An existing web domain that you own.
+      - A Cloudflare account (can be created later in the process).
    - A stable internet connection, **LAN** or **WAN**

-## Setup
 ### Scenario A: Use a subdomain from your existing domain (recommended)

+## Setup (for each node/Pi)
+0. On your PI
+   - Create or update your hostname so it follows a logic across your network (eg. ipfs-host-00, ipfs-host-01, etc... ).
+   - Decide on a similarly consitent name for your node and write it down (eg. ipfs-node-00, ipfs-node-01, etc...).
+   - Same thing for the subdomains we will be using (eg. ipfs0.yourdomain.com, ipfs1.yourdomain.com, etc...)

+   So in the end, for each node/Pi you have:
+      - a unique hostname: eg. `ipfs-host-00`
+      - a unique node name: eg. `ipfs-node-00`
+      - a unique subdomain name: eg. `ipfs0.yourdomain.com`

-1. Create a subdomain (eg. `ipfs.yourdomain.com`).
+1. Create a subdomain (eg. `ipfs0.yourdomain.com`).

     If you own a domain already and want to keep things together, a subdomain might be a good choice to link your ipfs network to.
 Feel free to try other scenarios and share your steps with a pull so we can document it here and make it accessible for others.